harrishudson/VisualField/README.md

 of some built-in Custom Functions within Visual Field.
 This requires temporarily editing the vf.html file and adding a script reference to the 'test/vf_unit_test.js" javascript file.
-The test/vf_unit_test.js file does not need to be deployed with your normal deployment of Visual Filed.
+The test/vf_unit_test.js file does not need to be deployed with your normal deployment of Visual Field.
 It is provided here for testing and diagnosing possible issues with Custom Functions.

 ## Dependencies